hyperstack-org/hyperstack/README.md

 It is very unlikely that there will be any more releases of the `reactive-ruby` gem, so users should upgrade to `reactrb`.

-There are no syntactic or semantic breaking changes between `reactrb` v 0.8.x and previous versions, however the `reactrb` does *not* include the react js source as previous versions did.
+There are no syntactic or semantic breaking changes between `reactrb` v 0.8.x and previous versions, however the `reactrb` gem does *not* include the react-js source as previous versions did.
 This allows you to pick the react js source compatible with other gems and react js components you may be using.

 To upgrade, replace `reactive-ruby` with `reactrb`, both in your Gemfile, and in any `requires` in your code.
 You will also need to require react-js as this is no longer included in the gem.